Jack000/fontjoy/readme.md

 ![tensorboard visualization](http://fontjoy.com/github/screenshot.png)

 Extracting feature vectors from images isn't an [entirely](http://blog.ethanrosenthal.com/2016/12/05/recasketch-keras/) new [idea](https://medium.com/ideo-stories/organizing-the-world-of-fonts-with-ai-7d9e49ff2b25).
-You take some images, put them through a fixed feature extractor and get a representative vector on the other side.
+You take an image, put it through a fixed feature extractor and get a representative vector on the other side.
 The basic idea behind this is covered in http://cs231n.github.io/transfer-learning/

 If we use images of fonts, we get a vector that encodes the visual information of the font.